-Bit # Value Label Description 0-1 0, 2 or 3 Sensor orientation O: set sensor orientation to be right sensor 2: set sensor orientation to be left sensor 3: set sensor orientation to be center sensor 2 0/1 Sensing mode O: set the sensing mode to be edge mode 1: set the sensing mode to be contrast mode 3-5 0-7 Analog mode O: Analog output is disabled.
+Bit # Value Label Description 0-1 0, 2 or 3 Sensor orientation 0: set sensor orientation to be right sensor2: set sensor orientation to be left sensor3: set sensor orientation to be center sensor 2 0/1 Sensing mode 0: set the sensing mode to be edge mode 1: set the sensing mode to be contrast mode 3-5 0-7 Analog mode O: Analog output is disabled.
 1: Analog output is enabled and zero scale voltage/current is output.
 Note: This mode can be used during calibration while connecting the controller to a third-party controller that requires calibration.
 During the calibration, this mode can be selected to calibrate for zero scale output.
 2: Analog output is enabled and full scale voltage/current is output.
 Note: This mode can be used during calibration while connecting the controller to a third-party controller that requires calibration.
+During the controller to a third-party controller that requires calibration.
+During the controller to a third-party controller that requires calibration.
 During the calibration, this mode can be selected to calibrate for full scale output.
 3: Analog output is enabled and the analog output corresponds to the left edge position.